John Gotti: 1992 conviction

+Post-conviction

-Incarceration and death
+Incarceration

 Gotti was incarcerated at the United States Penitentiary at Marion, Illinois.
 He spent the majority of his sentence in effective solitary confinement, allowed out of his cell for only one hour a day.
-His final appeal was rejected by the U.S. Supreme Court in 1994.
+His final appeal was rejected by the United States Supreme Court in 1994.

-On July 18, 1996, a fellow inmate named Walter Johnson punched Gotti in the prison recreation room, leaving him bruised and bleeding, because according to New York's Daily News, Gotti had disrespected him with a racial slur.
-Gotti, desiring revenge, offered Aryan Brotherhood chieftains David Sahakian and Michael McElhiney somewhere between US$40,000 and $400,000 to have Johnson killed.
-In August, McElhiney told two Brotherhood underlings to kill Johnson "if given the opportunity," according to a federal indictment charging him and 39 other gang members with murder, attempted murder and racketeering.
-Johnson, however, was transferred to the Supermax prison in Florence, Colorado.
+On July 18, 1996, a fellow inmate named Walter Johnson punched Gotti in the prison recreation room, leaving him bruised and bleeding because, according to New York's Daily News, Gotti had disrespected him with a racial slur.
+Gotti, desiring revenge, offered Aryan Brotherhood chieftains David Sahakian and Michael McElhiney somewhere between $40,000 and $400,000 to have Johnson killed.
+In August, McElhiney told two Brotherhood underlings to kill Johnson "if given the opportunity”, according to a federal indictment charging him and thirty-nine other gang members with murder, attempted murder, and racketeering.
+Johnson, however, was transferred to the supermax prison in Florence, Colorado.

-Despite his imprisonment and pressure from the Commission to stand down, Gotti asserted his prerogative to retain his title as boss until his death or retirement, with his brother Peter and his son John Jr. relaying orders on his behalf.
+Despite his imprisonment and pressure from the Commission to step down, Gotti asserted his prerogative to retain his title as boss until his death or retirement, with his brother Peter and his son John Jr. relaying orders on his behalf.
 By 1998, when he was indicted on racketeering, John Jr. was believed to be the acting boss of the family.
-Against his father's wishes, John Jr. pleaded guilty and was sentenced to six years and five months' imprisonment in 1999.
-He maintains he has since left the Gambino family.
-Peter Gotti subsequently became acting boss and is believed to have formally succeeded his brother shortly before Gotti's death.
+Against his father's wishes, he pleaded guilty and was sentenced to six years and five months' imprisonment in 1999.
+He maintains that he has since left the Gambino family.
+Peter subsequently became acting boss, and is believed to have formally succeeded his brother shortly before Gotti's death.

 John Jr.'s indictment brought further stress to Gotti's marriage.
-Victoria DiGiorgio Gotti, up to that point unaware of her son's involvement in the Mafia, blamed her husband for ruining her son's life and threatened to leave him unless he allowed John Jr. to leave the mob.
+Victoria Gotti, up to that point unaware of her son's involvement in the Mafia, blamed her husband for ruining her son's life and threatened to leave him unless he allowed John Jr. to leave the mob.